CSS skewX() Function

 skewX() = skewX( <angle> )

-The angle can be represented with any of the following unit identifiers:
+The angle can be any valid angle value, which can be represented with any of the following unit identifiers:

 - Degrees.
 There are 360 degrees in a full circle.

 - Gradians, also known as "gons" or "grades" (although these aren't valid unit identifiers — you should still use

 gradas the unit identifier).
 There are 400 gradians in a full circle.

 - Radians.
 There are 2Ï€ radians in a full circle.

 - Turns.
 There is 1 turn in a full circle.

 The unit identifier is optional for zero angles.
 For example, both

 The following table provided by Caniuse.com shows the level of browser support for this feature.